freeradical13/freeradical13.github.io/index.md

 ### Prokaryotes

-[Prokaryotes][] are defined primarily by a lack of a membrane surrounding their circular and plasmid DNA which instead is floating in an area of the cytoplasm called the [nucleoid][].
+[Prokaryotes][] are defined primarily by a lack of a membrane surrounding their  DNA which instead is floating in an area of the cytoplasm called the [nucleoid][].
 Prokaryotes have an inner phospholipid bilayer cell membrane and most have a cell wall outside of the cell membrane to provide structure and protect from osmotic forces.
 In general, prokaryotes are about [1 micron in diameter][prokaryote size].

 Some prokaryotes may have an outermost, sticky [capsule][] (or [glycocalyx][]) of firmly attached polysaccharides and/or polypeptides extruded from the cell which protects against dessication.
 If the glycocalyx is loosely attached and water-soluble, it is called a [slime layer][] instead of a capsule and may help attach to surfaces.

+Prokaryotes have [one or more circular DNA chromosomes][prokaryotic chromosomes] (e.g. Vibrio has two, although with some [debate about multiple bacterial chromosomes][debate multiple bacteria chromosomes]), and zero or more plasmids.

 Most prokaryotes are capable of [taxis][] which is movement toward or away a stimulus.
 [Chemotaxis][] is taxis with a chemical stimulus.